 You may have sudden onset of breathing difficulty when you reach home.
 Consult your doctor as there may be few reasons for this problem:

-- Blood clots from the leg veins migrating to the lungs (pulmonary embolism).
+- Blood clots from the leg veins migrate to the lungs (pulmonary embolism).

 - Worsening of heart failure from the painkillers that you may have taken during or after the trip.